 Connecting with Teachers

 Connecting with teachers is so important, but with all of the other responsibilities we have, it can quickly go by the wayside.
-One of the biggest ways that I have built relationships with the teachers at my school is simply to be around them.
+One of the biggest ways I have built relationships with the teachers at my school is simply by being around them.
 It can be easy to stay secluded in my office all day, but I try to make my presence known.
 Some easy ways I do this are:

 • taking a quick lap through the halls at the beginning and end of the day,